CentauriSoldier/LuaEx/README.md

 #### User Feedback
 While I develop LuaEx for my own projects, it's also designed to be used by others.
-For my their benefit and my own, I take user feedback seriously and address and appreciate submitted issues and pull requests.
+For their benefit and my own, I take user feedback seriously and address and appreciate submitted issues and pull requests.

 ## 🅲🅾🅼🅿🅰🆃🅸🅱🅸🅻🅸🆃🆈 ❤
 **LuaEx** is designed for **Lua 5.3**; however, I will make every possible effort to make it backward compatible with the latest version of **Lua 5.1**.